-The 1968 USGS groundwater study identified seawater intrusion as the greatest threat to the Basin's groundwater supplies (USGS 1968).
+The 1968 USGS groundwater study identified seawater intrusion as the greatest threat to the Basin's groundwater supplies (Hickey 1968).
 The report documented a seawater wedge offshore of the Basin's productive aquifers and noted that seawater had likely moved toward the coast in response to groundwater pumping.
 Subsequent to those findings, saltwater began to appear in wells in the southern quarter of the Basin as well as at the Soquel Point area to the northwest.
+Coastal groundwater monitoring data in both the Purisima and Aromas Red Sands formations indicate that the seawater wedge has moved further onshore since the 1980s.
 In response to this and other information, and prior to the passage of the Sustainable Groundwater Management Act in 2014, the agencies that rely upon groundwater from the Basin identified management strategies to prevent further seawater intrusion.